MaciejBlaszczyk/List-and-Puzzles/README.md

 # List-and-Puzzles
-CycledDoubleLinkedList and its usage in Puzzles
+Cycled double linked list and its usage in puzzles